Supporting Your Study

 Many students are balancing TAFE with work or family commitments, which means studying often happens after hours.
 So, what do you do when you have a question?

-Studiosity gives you access to online tutoring sessions from 3pm-midnight, six days a week, so you can get answers to your questions even if it’s after hours.
+Studiosity gives you access to online tutoring sessions, 24 hours a day, 7 days a week, so you can get answers to your questions even if it’s after hours.
 Whether you’re struggling to understand an assignment question, or need some advice about referencing, the Studiosity tutors can help.

 Skills and Jobs Centres